SangbeomLim/sangbeomlim.github.io/_pages/about.md

 Education
 ======
-* Ph.D Candidate in Department of Computer Science and Engineering, Korea University, 2028 (expected)
+* Ph.D Candidate in Department of Computer Science and Engineering, Korea University
 * M.S in Deparment of Sotware Application, Kangnam University, 2023
 <!-- * B.S. in GitHub, GitHub University, 2012 -->